bnb-chain/greenfield/docs/modules/storage-management.md

 ### MsgCreateObject

-Used to create object under a bucket for user.
+Used to create an initial object under a bucket.

 ```protobuf
 message MsgCreateObject {